freeCodeCamp/freeCodeCamp/guide/english/typography/alignment/index.md

 `text-align: justify;`

 Full-justified text is tricky to recommend for body text, as large gaps can appear between words in some lines.
-However, skilled desgigners can make beautiful use of it.
+However, skilled designers can make beautiful use of it.

 Can be used for:
 * Captions